-Kerri Tierney is responsible for overseeing the MIT Sloan career management systems and tools used by students, employers and the CDO team.
+Kerri Tierney (she/her) is responsible for overseeing the MIT Sloan career management systems and tools used by students, employers and the CDO team.
 She is continually exploring new resources to support the career development of MIT Sloan portfolio of degree programs.
 Partnering with the CDO Data Analyst, Kerri leads the collection, aggregation and publication of MIT Sloan employment data.
 Prior to her career development career, Kerri managed recruiting teams in the staffing space and served as an early career development specialist for an investment firm.

 Contact Kerri to: